Solar power in New Jersey: Solar Renewable Energy Certificates

 The SREC program allows for the creation of a certificate with every megawatt-hour (MWh) of electricity produced.
 The certificate represents the solar aspect of the electricity that is produced and can be unbundled and sold separately from the electricity itself.
 Electricity companies, known as load-serving entities, are required by state RPS laws to procure a certain amount of their electricity from solar.
 Since it is often more costly for them to build solar farms themselves, the load-serving entities will purchase SRECs from solar generators and use the SRECs to comply with the state laws.
 With an SREC market, the value of an SREC is determined by supply and demand, subject to certain limitations.
 If solar is slow to develop, SREC values will remain high, encouraging the development of solar.
 If too much solar is added, SREC values will decrease, which in turn lowers the attractiveness of the investment.
-The goal of an SREC market is to find the SREC price that effectively represents the difference between the cost of producing other electricity and the cost of producing solar electricity.
-As the cost of solar electricity comes down, so will the value needed for SRECs.
 SRECs in New Jersey have traded as high as $680 per MWh.
 In comparison, the average sale price for the electricity itself ranges from $50 per MWh to $180 per MWh.
 The value created from the benefits of selling SRECs dwarf the value created by the actual electricity produced in today's market.
 This means that SRECs play a major role in the return on investment for solar in New Jersey.
 In 2012 the program was modified in the "solar rescue bill" to increase the value of the SRECs, which have declined in value by 92% but cap them at no more than $325.

 The SREC program closed to new registrations in April 2020.
 A total of 3,335 MW was installed under the SREC program.

 The Transition Incentive Program was open to new registrations between October 2019 and August 27, 2021.
 This program provided fixed incentives called TRECs with different values for different project types.
 There was no limit to the number of projects that could apply.
-As of October 2022, 776 MW of projects have been completed under the TI Program.
+As of January 2024, 987 MW of projects have been completed under the TI Program.

 The Successor Solar Incentive Program opened its Administratively Determined Incentive component on August 28, 2021.
 This program provides fixes incentives called SREC-IIs to up to 450 MW of small net-metered projects and community solar each year.
-As of October 2022, 106 MW of projects have been completed under the ADI Program.
+As of January 2024, 442 MW of projects have been completed under the ADI Program.

 The Competitive Solar Incentive component will begin in 2023 and provide SREC-IIs priced as part of a competitive solicitation to 300 MW of grid-supply and large net-metered projects each year.